Addict-Lily/Addict-Lily/README.md

 ## Hi, I'm Svetlana  👋

-I am a developer transitioning into mobile development with Dart and Flutter.
+I am a developer transitioning into mobile development using Dart and Flutter.

 I have a bacground in C and C#, including Unity-based projects, and experience working with visual assets and interactive applications.